 Even though your daughter may not have been in the eye of the storm, she came to understand firsthand how overwhelmingly powerful nature can be.
 This experience changed how she viewed the world.
-Hurricane Fran declared that no matter how hard she tried, no matter what she accomplished, no matter how good she was, she could not count on living a long, happy life.
+The hurricane declared that no matter how hard she tried, no matter what she accomplished, no matter how good she was, she could not count on living a long, happy life.
 This is a difficult thing for any of us to deal with, but it is particularly hard for children.

-I recently heard a radio interview of a 13 year-old boy who races bicycles.
+I recently heard a radio interview of a 13-year-old boy who races bicycles.
 The interesting thing about him was that he only has one leg.
 The other had been amputated, first at the knee and later at the hip, due to bone cancer.
-In the interview he sounded so full of energy and hope!
+In the interview, he sounded so full of energy and hope!
 He stated that he knew we were all going to die, but no one knew when they would die.
 So he figured he had better make the most of each day, and that was why he raced.
 I was amazed at the attitude of this young man.
-He was able to take what could have kept him wheel chair bound, and turned it into a motivation to live life to the fullest!
+He was able to take what could have kept him wheelchair-bound, and turned it into a motivation to live life to the fullest!
 Cancer had not robbed him of his leg, but given him an understanding of life (and therefore a zest for living) that far exceeded his years.
 This isn’t something that can be taught, but you can help your daughter come to these conclusions on her own.

-If you find that it is difficult for your daughter to discuss her thoughts and feelings with you, consider seeking the help of a therapist such as a psychologist, psychiatrist, therapist or counselor.
+If you find that it is difficult for your daughter to discuss her thoughts and feelings with you, consider seeking the help of a therapist such as a psychologist, psychiatrist, therapist, or counselor.
 It is not uncommon for teenagers to have trouble expressing their fears to their parents and loved ones.
 Therapy can provide a wide array of benefits and may help your daughter discover ways to cope with her fears and emotions.

 Anxiety (which is often brought on by a stressful event) is probably the most common cause of difficulty falling asleep.
-This is called “stress related insomnia.”
+This is called “stress-related insomnia.”
 It is a self-limited problem that usually resolves over several weeks (sometimes several months).
 It does not tend to turn into chronic insomnia.
-It might be helpful to reassure your daughter that it is normal to have difficulty falling asleep after a stressful life event, and that she can expect her situation to improve over the next several weeks.
+It might be helpful to reassure your daughter that it is normal to have difficulty falling asleep after a stressful life event and that she can expect her situation to improve over the next several weeks.
 During this time period it is important to have good sleep habits: